-Over the years I've had the opportunity to work with countless talented people in both industry and academia to produce meaningful and impactful research.
-At Google, my focus has been on evaluating virtual and augmented reality experiences (with an emphasis on the hardware side of things).
-By combining both qualitative and quantitative research methodologies, my work serves to inform stakeholders and motivate the design of future products.
+Over the years I've had the opportunity to work with countless talented people in both industry and academia to produce exciting, impactful research.
 During my time in academia I became proficient in a variety of highly specialized research techniques, including electroencephalography (EEG), eye-tracking, and cognitive-behavioral testing.
-Applying these skills, my research interests were geared towards understanding how much control we have over what we pay attention to in our visual world.
+Applying these techniques, my research interests were geared towards understanding how much control we have over what we pay attention to in our visual world.
 This work has been published in high-impact journals and has been featured in a number of prominent pop-sci publications.
-If you'd like to know more about my work, my research, or anything else, please don't hesitate to contact me.
+At Google, my focus has been on evaluating user hardware experiences (much of this work exploring the relationship between augmented reality and social acceptability).
+By combining qualitative and quantitative research methodologies, my work serves to inform stakeholders and motivate the design of future Google products.
+If you’d like to know more, please don’t hesitate to reach out!

 I have collaborated with cross-functional teams that include industrial designers, product designers, mechanical engineers, product managers, interaction designers, academics, and medical doctors to convert research findings into meaningful scientific and product advancements.
 This has been done on both large (n > 40k) and small datasets, using a variety of both qualitative and quantitative research techniques.

 I am experienced in both qualitative and quantitative experimental design and am effective at conveying the justification for my methods to stakeholders, granting agencies, and research ethics boards.
 I have designed experimental paradigms using several programming languages and tools, including MATLAB (Psychtoolbox), Unity (C#), Qualtrics, Presentation, and E-Prime.

 My research has appeared in top-tier journals and has been featured in several pop-sci publications.
 I have given 10 invited talks and guest lectures at universities and colleges throughout North America.
 In addition to this, I have personally presented my research 14 times and have had my research presented by collaborators an additional nine times at national and international conferences.